- Home

 10. Moroccan vegetable soup

-One of the healthiest soups you can make – as well as one of the most hearty and satisfying – is this Moroccan vegetable soup by Olive Magazine.
+One of the healthiest, heartiest, and most satisfying soups you can make is this Moroccan vegetable one by Olive Magazine.
 Packed with fibre-rich pulses, nutritious vegetables, and warming spices, it really is a nutritional powerhouse in a bowl – plus, it’s less than 250 calories per serving.

-The protein-packed chickpeas in this dish fill you up, and they’re also high in vitamins and minerals, and can help improve digestion, support weight management, reduce the risk of disease, and maintain bone health. the spinach and tomatoes lend their anti-inflammatory properties, and the chillis, garlic, and turmeric also give your immune system a nice boost.
+The protein-packed chickpeas in this dish fill you up, help improve digestion, support weight management, reduce the risk of disease, maintain bone health, and provide many vitamins and minerals.
+The spinach and tomatoes lend their anti-inflammatory properties, and the chillis, garlic, and turmeric also give your immune system a nice boost.
 Have a watch of the video below for more instructions.

 Final thoughts…

-Whether you’re a coeliac, gluten-sensitive, or you just want to try cutting back on gluten and seeing if you notice a difference in your health, following a gluten-free diet can be really enjoyable as well as healthy.
+Whether you’re a coeliac, gluten-sensitive, or are just looking to cut back on gluten and see if you notice a difference in your health, following a gluten-free diet can be enjoyable as well as healthy.
 As with all diets, trying to eat mostly fresh, whole foods and few processed foods is always the best bet.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.